CCOG for RAD 205 Spring 2023

 Upon completion of the course students should be able to:

-Skillfully use basic radiographic positioning techniques to capture images of the skull, paranasal sinuses, facial bones, and mandible.
+- Apply basic radiographic positioning techniques to capture images of the digestive and urinary systems.

 Course Activities and Design

 - This course will cover anatomy, osteology, pathology, and anomalies pertinent to radiography of the areas being studied.

 - Lecture, discussion, and/or demonstration are the means by which the material for this course is presented.
 Small group work and student presentation may be required.

 - The laboratory portion that accompanies this course requires the student to image phantoms, utilize peer positioning, participate in image critique, anatomical identification, and pathological discussion.